boddenberg-it/croni/README.md

 ## Okay, how do I keep this example?

-You can simply fork this repository on github or create an empty repository on any arbitrary git server.
+You can simply fork the (croni-test)[https://github.com/boddenberg-it/croni-test/] repository on github or create an empty repository on any arbitrary git server.
 Then do steps in "Give it a try!" section and change the remote-url to the one of your repository and push.

 ```
 git remote set-url origin $URL
 git push -u origin master
 ```

+Congratulations, you have just created your croni CI setup!
 <br>

 ## What's next?